 The Searchable E-text Library: This collection includes works of Śaiva literature from Kashmir and beyond, as well as texts of the Vīraśaiva, Pāñcarātra, Śrīvidyā, Śākta, and Nātha traditions.
 It also includes a growing selection of texts on Yoga.

 The Paper Transcripts of the IFP: These include over 2,000 mostly Śaiva Siddhānta texts from the French Institute of Pondicherry, which have been designated by UNESCO as part of the ‘Memory of the World’ collection.

 Vedic Manuscript Collections of Gokarna: This collection includes images of Vedic manuscripts from the Aśvalāyana, Baudhāyana, and Hiraṇyakeśin schools, and includes the private collections of the Joglekar, Kodlekere, and Samba Dikshita families from the temple town of Gokarna in Karnataka.

 A more detailed description of each collection can be found on the Digital Library interface through the “Go to Library” tab above.

-The Digital Library interface is currently being redesigned.
-However, we shall continue to keep the existing interface online in order to avoid any interruption in accessing the collections.
+The Digital Library webpages are undergoing a re-design.
+We shall, however, continue to keep the existing pages online in order to avoid any interruption in accessing the collections.
 Thank you for your patience.